Royal Air Force: Red Arrows

 The Red Arrows, officially known as the Royal Air Force Aerobatic Team, is the aerobatics display team of the Royal Air Force based at RAF Waddington.
 The team was formed in late 1964 as an all-RAF team, replacing a number of unofficial teams that had been sponsored by RAF commands.
 The Red Arrows badge shows the aircraft in their trademark Diamond Nine formation, with the motto Éclat, a French word meaning "brilliance" or "excellence".

 Initially, they were equipped with seven Folland Gnat trainers inherited from the RAF Yellowjacks display team.
 This aircraft was chosen because it was less expensive to operate than front-line fighters.
 In their first season, they flew at sixty-five shows across Europe.
 In 1966, the team was increased to nine members, enabling them to develop their Diamond Nine formation.
 In late 1979, they switched to the BAE Hawk trainer.
 The Red Arrows have performed over 4,700 displays in fifty-six countries worldwide.

+Battle of Britain Memorial Flight

+The Battle of Britain Memorial Flight (BBMF) is a Royal Air Force unit providing that operates historic aircraft from WW2 era for ceremonial and commemoration purposes.
+Formed in 1957, BBMF comprises Spitfire and Hurricane fighters to represent the main types that fought in the Battle of Britain, but also an Avro Lancaster to commemorate Bomber Command and a Dakota to commemorate airborne forces contribution.
+The aircraft are regularly seen at events commemorating the Second World War and upon British State occasions, notably Trooping the Colour, Royal Weddings, key Royal Birthdays and Jubilee ceremonies.

+King's Colour Squadron, Royal Air Force Regiment

+The King's Colour Squadron is the unit of the Royal Air Force charged with the safe-keeping of the King's Colour for the Royal Air Force in the United Kingdom and the only dedicated Ceremonial drill unit of the RAF.
+Since its formation, it has been formed exclusively by Officers and Gunners of No. 63 Squadron RAF Regiment.
+KCS, as its known, is task with representing the UK and RAF at State and Ceremonial events (such as Remembrance Day at the Cenotaph, opening of Parliament and repatriation ceremonies).
+They also mount a guard a Buckingham Palace, Windsor Castle and the Tower of London, in place of the Army's Brigade of Guards each year.